SkynetAppDev/skynetappdev.github.io/Approach Document for LinkedIn Integration copy.md

 ```

 ####Conclusion:
 The job will post on wall as well as on selected groups.
-Alerts will show according to app flow like in adding job/editing job.
+Alerts will show according to App flow like in adding job/editing job.